rockettheme/docs/Docs/joomla/platform/extensions.md

 ![][upload_extension1]

 :   1. **Extensions** This will open the Extensions drop-down menu in Administrator.
-[10%,61%]
+[10%, 61%, nw]
     2. **Extension Manager** This will open the Extension Manager where you can install any extension packages.
-[16%, 62%]
+[16%, 62%, ne]

 The first step to installing an extension using the **Upload Package File** method is to access the Extensions manager.
 This can be done through **Administrator > Extensions > Extension Manager** from the top menu.